NithinKenMaran/Verilog-Projects/FindFirstSet - Pipelined/README.md

 At each stage, the lower/upper half of the previous stage is chosen.
 The stage output represents the presence of a `1` at any place in the lower half of the stage.

+At the last stage, we'd be down to 1 bit, and the result pipeline would contain the position of the first `1`, starting from the LSB.

 # Testing

 I've presented an example `testbench.v` below, with a 1024-bit input: